October 15, 2018

 - Help the students see how the lesson applies to their lives

 4. Ask for help

 Remember that you are not alone in this responsibility.
-Your Pathway missionaries are there to help you prepare and succeed.
-You can also talk to previous lead students and ask what worked for them—there’s a lot you can learn from someone who has already been a lead student!
+Your service missionaries are there to help you prepare and succeed.
+You can also talk to previous lead students and ask what worked for them— there’s a lot you can learn from someone who has already been a lead student!

 5. Practice, practice, practice!

 We’ve all heard that “practice makes perfect!”
 Try practicing your lesson with a friend or family member.
 This will help you be more confident when standing in front of your classmates.
 As you practice, remember to listen for the Holy Ghost’s guidance and to make appropriate changes to your lesson.

 You will be given sufficient time to prepare your lesson.
 Use that time wisely by applying the principles in your daily life beforehand.
 This will help you make connections between lesson principles and prepare you to facilitate an enriching discussion.